 Top Architecture Blogs of 2017

-As before, I am excluding architecture news sites as I am strictly listing blogs here.
-Enjoy!
+As I did on my previous architecture blog list, I am excluding architecture news sites as I am strictly listing blogs.

 Life Of An Architect